-Borgo Valsugana, situated between Levico and Primolano and not far from the idyllic Val di Sella, is the vibrant centre of Valsugana valley and features a characteristic river landscape.
+Borgo Valsugana, one of the most beautiful villages in Italy, is situated between Levico and Primolano and not far from the idyllic Val di Sella.
+It is the vibrant centre of the Valsugana and features a characteristic river landscape

 Not only historic buildings and portals characterise Borgo Valsugana, but also frescos and other decorative elements, which provide the village a Venetian style.
 Moreover the Brenta river which crosses Borgo, splits the village into two parts.
 The most important sights include the S. Maria parish church, featuring a marble altar by the famous marble polisher Francesco Corradi, as well as the S. Rocco church, where you can admire Francesco Corradi's frescos, dating back to the 16th century.
 Typical for this locality are the markets and shops, where you can acquire local handicraft products.